Genesis3800/Genesis3800/README.md

-🔭 I am a self-taught Blockchain developer, absolutely passionate about the field 🌱 I am currently working on getting good at GraphQL, OpenZeppelin and Chainlink 👯 My tech stack is - (Solidity + Hardhat  + EthersJS) ⚡ I am actively looking for opportunities in the field 😄 Pronouns- (He/Him)
+🔭 I am a self-taught Blockchain developer, absolutely passionate about the field 🌱 I am currently working on getting good at GraphQL, OpenZeppelin and Chainlink 👯 My tech stack is - (Solidity + Hardhat  + EthersJS) 😄 Pronouns- (He/Him)

 ## 🌐Socials